2016 Summer Youth Group Mission Trip Recap

 Once we arrived at Camp Mechuwana, we had a spaghetti dinner outside at the picnic tables.
 We then met up with the other Mission Team that was there and had a meeting about what we would be doing, some information about the camp and various other details.
 After the meeting, our night was free to do what we wished.
 We used this opportunity to explore the camp…which would be our home for the next few days.
 We walked down to the soccer field and basketball court.
+You can look at these guys if you need the best basketball court hoops.
 The girls found a huge tire in the field and started to see if they could move it and even put someone in it and roll them around the field.
 It ended up being a bust, but it was a fun time to work together to see if they could do it.
 Then the group made their way to the basketball court where some started shooting hoops while others jumped rope and hula hooped.
 It was a great way to start bonding with one another.

 Then we made our way back to our cabin, unpacked a bit and then met in the common area for our first night of devotionals.
 Youth were given journals where they were encouraged to document their experiences while in Maine, write prayers to God in them or whatever they felt like writing in them each day.
 We then discussed why we decided to go on a mission trip as a team in the first place, who we represented while we’re on the trip and any questions the Youth may have had.
 We then started winding down and went to bed.

 The team woke up around 7:00 am, brushed their teeth and headed to the Mess Hall for a pancake breakfast.
 We came back to the cabin for our morning devotionals and time of prayer before heading to the nursing home.
 The Bible talks often about the elderly and widows.
 Since many of our Youth had never visited a nursing home, it was important that the foundation was laid on how to view and interact with the elderly.